CERES

 Model Performance

-CERES is validated against 87 IPC transition records spanning 31 countries between 2011 and 2023.
-Four prospective performance targets are set and will be populated as T+90 grading accumulates from May 2026.
+CERES is initialised against 87 IPC transition records spanning 31 countries between 2011 and 2023.
+Four prospective performance targets are set: T+90 grading windows open June 2026, and because observed IPC outcomes publish on a 2–4 month lag, the first graded values are expected Aug–Oct 2026.

 Brier Score